 Birds that sit with their feathers fluffed out for prolonged periods of time are often affected by respiratory problems or other disorders.
 Ruffled feathers may also conceal weight loss, which can be life-threatening for a bird.
 If you observe this behavior in your pet for more than a day or so, you should contact your vet as soon as possible.

-Red, Inflamed or Runny Cere or Eyes
+Red, Inflamed, or Runny Cere or Eyes

-Your bird's cere is what we perceive as his nose; it's the little patch above his beak that holds his nostrils.
+Your bird's cere is what you might perceive as its nose; it's the little patch above the beak that holds the nostrils.
 Pay close attention to your bird's cere.
-If you observe any redness, inflammation, or discharge, there is a very good chance that your pet could be seriously ill.
+If you observe any redness, inflammation, or discharge, there's a good chance that your pet could be seriously ill.
 Make sure to keep your bird wrapped up and warm on the way to the vet.
 Likewise, If your bird's eyes look cloudy or there's a discharge coming from them, the bird could be affected by a respiratory, nervous, or muscular disorder.

 Changes in Vocalization